Skip to main content

 A Healthy Meal Plan

 Following a balanced diet and eating meals at consistent times can help with blood glucose control.
-Glucose comes primarily from the foods that we eat, specifically carbohydrates — and it’s not just sweets.
-While all carbohydrate-containing foods affect your blood glucose levels, they also play an important role in your overall health by providing energy for your daily activities.
-You do not need to cut carbohydrates out of your diet!
+Glucose comes primarily from the foods we eat, specifically carbohydrates — and it’s not just sweets.
+A variety of healthful foods contain carbohydrates.
+While all carbohydrate-containing foods affect your blood glucose levels, you do not need to cut carbohydrates out of your diet!

-When putting together a meal plan, include a variety of the following foods:
+When putting together a meal plan, include the different food groups with a variety of food choices, such as:

-• Grains – whole-grain pasta, breads and cereals, and brown rice
+• Grains – whole-grain pasta, breads, tortillas and cereals and brown rice

-• Vegetables – spinach, romaine, tomatoes and other colorful vegetables
+• Vegetables – broccoli, squash, tomatoes and other colorful vegetables

 • Protein – lean meat, chicken, fish, lentils, beans, tofu and tempeh

-• Dairy – low-fat or fat-free yogurt, low-fat or fat-free milk, and fortified soy milk
+• Dairy – slow-fat or fat-free yogurt, low-fat or fat-free milk and fortified soy milk

 Find a Nutrition Expert